paulrobello/par_yt2text/README.md

 ## Features

 - Extract metadata, transcripts, and comments from YouTube videos
-- If the transcript is not available, optionally use OpenAI Whisper API to transcribe the audio
+- If the transcript is not available, optionally use OpenAI Whisper API or Local model to transcribe the audio

 ## Prerequisites